The History of Milano’s

 On September 11, 1960, Lino Milano married Giovanna Corrente in Giovanna’s hometown, Minturno, Italy.
 They returned to Weslaco to begin their new life in “La Terra brusciata dal sole” or the land burned by the sun as Giovanna, now known as “Mama Milano.”

 In 1968, Emidio and Lisetta Milano turned the business over to Lino and Giovanna Milano, who are responsible for the growth and impeccable reputation the restaurant has today.
 Over the years, every room of the Milano home was eventually transformed into part of the restaurant.
-Today, Lino and Giovanna, with the help of their daughters Lisa and Angela, continue to serve the Rio Grande Valley in an “Italian Way”.
-They are grandparents with three grandsons, Michael Anthony, Eric Daniel, and Julian Andrew from their daughter Lisa and their son-in-law, Ernest C. Ramon, Jr., and two granddaughters, Luciana and Gina Maria from their son Emil Milano and their daughter-in-law Zorais.
+Today, Milano’s continues to serve the Rio Grande Valley in an “Italian Way” 5 generations later.

 The product of this family’s “American Dream” is called Milano’s Ristorante Italiano today.
 Everyone is considered part of the family, so please make yourself at home here at Milano’s.

 Italian-born restaurateur came to America after enduring WWII-era famine